 Anyone considering filing an asbestos-related lawsuit should understand what factors affect any settlement amount.
 Certain factors are more relevant than others as the defendant decides whether a settlement is warranted.

-As most mesothelioma patients deal with the hardships of cancer, they also undergo financial difficulties as the costs of medical expenses mount.
+Most mesothelioma patients dealing with the hardships of cancer also undergo financial difficulties as the costs of medical expenses mount.
 Furthermore, because patients need to focus on treatments, they may be unable to work, causing a loss of wages and other income.

 In cases where the manufacturer knowingly allowed asbestos products to harm people, the potential financial liability may be enormous.
-Settling with plaintiffs may be the best way to minimize expenses, as some historic cases have warranted awards in the tens of millions of dollars.
+Some historic cases have warranted awards in the tens of millions of dollars.
+Settling with plaintiffs may be the best way to minimize expenses.

 In some cases, more than one company may be at fault.
 As a result, plaintiffs often file claims against multiple companies that manufactured asbestos-containing products.
 In the event of a settlement, multiple defendants may be required to participate in paying the mesothelioma patient.

-Proving liability, negligence and wrongdoing on the part of a defendant may or may not be easy, depending on where the claim is filed and how exposure occurred.
+Proving liability, negligence and wrongdoing on the part of a defendant may or may not be easy.
+It depends on where the claim is filed and how exposure occurred.
 Different states require varying amounts of evidence and proof.
 Your attorney will help you understand the trends and requirements in your state.

-When asbestos companies establish trust funds, they refer to a legal document called a case valuation matrix to determine how much compensation a claimant will receive.
-Each asbestos-related disease will have a baseline amount that is adjusted according to factors such as the patient’s age, specifics of the cancer diagnosis, level of asbestos exposure and past health records.
+When asbestos companies establish trust funds, they use a legal document called a case valuation matrix.
+They refer to this matrix to determine how much compensation a claimant will receive.
+Each asbestos-related disease has a baseline amount of compensation.
+For each claim, this is adjusted according to factors such as the patient’s age, specifics of the cancer diagnosis, level of asbestos exposure and past health records.